-- Garlic – garlic cloves create a perfect level of depth to the dish as a whole, while also giving just enough of a garlicky flavor to blend well with the other ingredients.
-However, if you really love garlic, consider adding an additional clove.
+Garlic – fresh garlic cloves create a perfect level of depth to the dish as a whole, while also giving just enough of a garlicky flavor to blend well with the other ingredients.

 How to Make Shakshuka

-Add the chopped onion and bell pepper to to a large skillet that’s heated over medium heat with olive oil.
+Add the chopped onion and bell pepper to to a large skillet that’s heated over medium heat with olive oil (1).
 Cook the chopped veggies for a few minutes, until they’ve softened.

-Add the entire can of tomatoes to the skillet.
+Add the entire can of tomatoes to the skillet (3).
 With a wooden spoon, gently crush the tomatoes.

-Mix in all of the seasonings to the tomato mixture, then lower the heat to medium-low.
+Mix in all of the seasonings to the tomato mixture (4), then lower the heat to medium-low.
 Stew the vegetables for approximately 20-25 minutes.
 Make sure to stir from time to time!

 Using the back of a spoon, make shallow wells in the tomato stew.
-Then, crack the eggs into each well.
+Then, crack the eggs into each well (5).